4weishinyin/datasciencecoursera/README.md

          * match "()" or "-" pattern, the matched is removed
          * retain "X", "Y", "Z" character representing the various axial direction

-         For example; an original name of 'tBodyAccMeanY' will be transformed into 'TimeBodyAccelerometerMeanY'.
+   For example; an original name of 'tBodyAccMeanY' will be transformed to 'TimeBodyAccelerometerMeanY'.

  - From the merged data set, creates a second, independent tidy dataset.
    <<<<< This is project step 5 >>>>>